 | TikTok | Increase discoverability and build trust with Gen Z | Leverage challenge-based content campaigns (#challenge) to increase virality |

-| Increase credibility when running ads & livestreams | Invest methodically in press PR & media profiles before submitting verification requests |
+| Increase credibility when running ads & livestream | Invest methodically in press PR & media profiles before sending verification requests |

 Strategy suggestions from DPS.MEDIA: